RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 **Editing Data Files**

-You can edit data files using one of two available Rocket® Remote Data Tools for Enterprise Server.
+You can edit data files using one of two available Rocket Data File Editor tools.

-By default, Visual Studio is configured to use the new Remote Data Tools utility.
+By default, Visual Studio is configured to use the Data File Tools utility.
 To check whether this is enabled:

 1. Click **Tools \> Options \> Rocket Tools \> Data File Tools**.
 2. Ensure **Use New Data File Tools for supported options** is selected, and click **OK**.